treviasxk/Nethostfire/UDP/README.md

 <a name="GroupID"></a>
 ### GroupID
-GroupID is a way to organize your shipments with high performance, whenever you send bytes with the UDpServer or Client the GroupID will be obtained in the following events: [UDpServer.OnReceivedNewDataClient](#OnReceivedNewDataClient) and [UDpClient.OnReceivedNewDataUDpServer](#OnReceivedNewDataUDpServer).
+GroupID is a way to organize your shipments with high performance, whenever you send bytes with the UDpServer or Client the GroupID will be obtained in the following events: [UDpServer.OnReceivedBytesClient](#OnReceivedBytesClient) and [UDpClient.OnReceivedBytesServer](#OnReceivedBytesServer).

 -----